 We saw the big draws and a lot more.

-I had no idea I'd see a second set of crown jewels.
+I had no idea I'd see a second set of crown jewels on this trip.

 Top: Moulin Rouge, an urban garden (note rhubarb at lower right).
 Bottom: St. Denis holding his head (one of the martyrs of Montmartre), looking down hill.